Gallery of Pots

 The glaze palette at the studio has been developed over time in order to provide our potters with a broad and safe range of glazes that use materials that have minimal impact on the environment.

 Jess's thrown bowl with a celadon green rim over copper red.
-Hugh of migrating iron gives the orange line.
+Hue of migrating iron gives the orange line.

 Copper red overlapping with celadon green (or could possibly be our reclaimed blend).